zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Note that, as expected from Equation 9.33, the constants of proportionality are different in comparison to the electric tensor:
+Note that, as expected from Equation 9.33, the constants of proportionality are different in comparison with the electric tensor:

 $$ \tag{12.20}
 	k^{-2} \mathcal{G_{mt}}